- Portable Games

 "You don't need to continue."

-"I'll have you properly compensate for the crime of disturbing my ambition's success."
+"I'll have you compensate properly for the crime of disturbing my ambition's success."

 "Yes, the development of the Neo-T Virus to surpass the T-Virus.
 Then giving rise to even more powerful monsters through combining excellent genes.
 Then I'll literally stand at the pinnacle of Umbrella."